 Mitchell Robinson’s life has been indescribably coloured by gun violence.
-His experiences allow him to speak with wisdom and authority on many gun violence issues that he has personally been involved with.
-Beyond its deep assurance, his graveled voice is laced with both pride and hope: pride from knowing he turned his life around, and hope through his belief that, with help, anyone can do the same.
+His experiences allow him to speak with wisdom and authority to youth growing up in similar situations.
+His deep voice is laced with both pride and hope: pride from knowing he turned his life around, and hope through his belief that, with help, anyone can do the same.

 A Sincerity Strategy